 If you suffer from Accidental Bowel Leakage, you are not alone.

 Accidental Bowel Leakage (ABL), medically termed bowel or faecal incontinence, is the uncontrolled leakage of stool from the rectum.
 Contrary to popular belief, ABL is not just a problem for the elderly; men and women of all ages are affected.
-The Bladder and Bowel Foundation estimates that one in 10 adults will have problems with bowel control at some point in their lives.* A majority of ABL sufferers report a severe quality of life disruption, yet only a small number of those affected (approximately one in 10) have obtained a clinical diagnosis from a health care professional.**
+Bowel and Bladder UK estimates that one in 10 adults will have problems with bowel control at some point in their lives.* A majority of ABL sufferers report a severe quality of life disruption, yet only a small number of those affected (approximately one in 10) have obtained a clinical diagnosis from a health care professional.**

 Living With ABL